Catherin12/HeadStartArts/content/post/2020-12-30-echo/index.en.md

   preview_only: no
 projects: []
 ---
-When adults encourage students to communicate their own ideas with their bodies, their face expressions, or with their words, children have room to develop their own perspectives, a key developmental skill that leads to healthy emotional and academic outcomes.
+When adults encourage students to communicate their own ideas with their bodies, their face expressions, or with their words, children have room to develop their own perspectives, a key skill that leads to healthy emotional and academic outcomes [insert reference here to Head Start Guides or standards, or the TS Gold/DRDP items].
 Teachers use questions that generate the child’s perspective in an active response, by moving expressively or talking about ideas or emotions.

 Of course, teachers do this all day long.

-When teachers encourage students to talk by using new vocabulary or encouraging expressive communication, children have the chance to develop their own oral language: they learn how to use new words or to translate the ideas and emotions in their heads to words for others to understand.
+When teachers encourage students to talk by using new vocabulary or encouraging other forms of expressive communication, children can develop their own oral language abilities: they learn how to use new words or to translate the ideas and emotions in their heads to into expressive language.

 [image here of CLASS area/dimention/definition]

-Let's take a look at how this works with arts integration!
+Let's take a look at how this works with drama arts integration!

-{{< vimeo id="502217676" autoplay="true" >}}
+{{< vimeo 505732340 >}}

+Now let's break this down step-by-step:

 ## Step 1